Unique Considerations

 Special Equipment

-- Security Cameras: Used for monitoring and deterring criminal activity around the property.
+- Security Cameras: Used for monitoring the property remotely and deterring potential intruders.

 Expert Tips

-- Use a Property Management Service: Consider hiring a professional service to manage the property, ensuring regular maintenance and security.
+- Engage a Local Property Manager: Consider hiring a professional to handle the property, especially if you live far away.

 Local Regulations

-- Building Codes for Vacant Properties: Ensure compliance with local building codes that may require specific maintenance for vacant homes.
+- Building Codes for [Your Location]: Ensure compliance with local building codes regarding vacant properties to avoid fines and legal issues.